 ManuCare focuses on children's education projects, improving their school facilities, and offering internships or other vocational training.
 In 2023, we extended our focus to projects connecting education and sustainability.

-In 2023, we made a positive impact on the lives of over

-individuals, creating change through 23 different initiatives in the communities surrounding our operations.
+impact on the lives of over individuals, creating change through 23 different initiatives in the communities surrounding our